Environmental Health Risks and Benefits of the use of Mosquito Coils :-

 The average CO emissions of mosquito coils are 2.7, 2.82, and 3.8 mg/m3 in open three different size rooms.
-In closed surroundings, these readings are 13.18,17.29, and 12.44 mg/m3 means it increases with 4-6 levels in comparison to open surroundings.
+Whereas it has closes surroundings, these readings are 13.18,17.29, and 12.44 mg/m3.
+Moreover it means increases with 4-6 levels in comparison to open surroundings.
 These readings are more precious in less outside environment interaction.
-These lead to an increment of CO2 in a closed room exceeding the WHO guideline that is 10 mg/m3 that leads to the increment of health issues
+These lead to an increment of CO2 in a closed room exceeding.
+The WHO guideline that is 10 mg/m3 that leads to the increment of health issues

 2. Total volatile organic compounds(TVOC)

 The total number of volatile organic compounds volume in the air usually refers to as total volatile organic compounds.
 The readings of TVOC depend on the ventilation of the room.
-If there is proper ventilation, then the levels are in the range of 0.06, 0.04, and 0.05 mg/m3 in 2 hours of coil burning.
+If there is proper ventilation, then the levels are in the range.
+There are the ranges 0.06, 0.04, and 0.05 mg/m3 in 2 hours of coil burning.
 If the room does not ventilate, then the TVOC counts were 0.14, 0.19, and 0.12 gm/m3.

 3. Sulfur dioxide(SO2)

 SO2 associate with the use of fuels, including charcoal, firewood, and kerosene, mostly in developing countries.
-The study revealed that the burning of a mosquito coil, when used regularly, could contribute to the source of SO2 exposure factors in the indoor environment.
+The study revealed that the burning of a mosquito coil.
+It used regularly, could contribute to the source of SO2 exposure factors in the indoor environment.
 The SO2 concentrations in three different room sizes in ventilated rooms averaged 0.25, 0.22, and 0.22 mg/m3, respectively.

 4. Nitrogen dioxide(NO2)

-The NO2 emission readings are slightly different from rooms which have proper ventilation to the room which doesn’t have ventilation facility.
+The NO2 emission readings are slightly different from rooms.
+Whereas it have proper ventilation to the room which doesn’t have ventilation facility.
 The NO2 concentration in the rooms with appropriate ventilation is 0.08 mg/m3.
 When the room doesn’t have enough ventilation, then these ratings are 0.06 and 0.07 mg/m3.

 5. Particulate matter

-The concentration of Particulate matter is 0,28, 0,39, and 0,24 mg/m3 for three different room sizes in an average of 8 hours in poor ventilation conditions.
-The concentration of Particulate matter in the respective rooms was reduced to 0.06, 0.03, and 0.06 mg/m3 when the experiment repeats under natural ventilation.
+The concentration of Particulate matter is 0,28, 0,39, and 0,24 mg/m3 for three different room sizes.
+That are in an average of 8 hours in poor ventilation conditions.
+The concentration of Particulate matter in the respective rooms.
+It reduces to 0.06, 0.03, and 0.06 mg/m3.
+Whereas the experiment repeats under natural ventilation.
 The decrease in Particulate matter was 0.05 in each case with ventilation.